ZacharyGeurts/universal_equation/README.md

 I think this proves the number 1 is real and 0 is not real.
 The universal_equation is two files.
 One in src and one in include.
-The rest is my nonsense.
+The rest is AMOURANTH RTX.
+A ground up RTX engine for developers.
+Sorry NVidia 3000 series, too slow.

 **Platform**: Currently Linux-only
 If you have a problem or need assistance please open an issue.